 Plan 24 hours ahead, you would need to prepare a “Poolish” or pre-dough that needs to rest about 18 hours or overnight.

 A Pre-Dough or Poolish, which is water and flour (1 to 1), and a dash of dry yeast, gives the yeast more time for this process.
 The aroma of the baked goods becomes more intense, more flavors and fermentation acids develop.
 Pre-doughs are used for yeast growth (up to 30%), aroma development and freshness.
 They also improve the texture of the dough (more elastic) and the “Krume” crumb and crust properties.
 The bread will stay fresh longer.

 Pre-dough or Poolish:

 Place 1 cup lukewarm water into the jar, add 1/4 tsp. active dry yeast and stir.
 Drop in slowly the flour and whisk until there are no more clumps.
-Cover with plastic foil and let rest at least 18 hours or overnight in a warm place (70F to 80F)
+Cover with plastic foil and let rest at least 18 hours or overnight at room temperature.

 Baking pans will give the Baguettes their perfect shape.
 Spray with cooking oil, or place in parchment paper, so it does not stick.

 Baguette pans keep the dough in shape and form.
 There is a narrow and wide form.
 I prefer the larger Italian bread baking form for my Baguette.
 You can order on Amazon here!